Realmzer/FNF-RZ-Engine/BUILDING.md

 # Building

+Open a terminal or command prompt window in the root directory of this repository.

-for Building the actual game, in pretty much EVERY system, you're going to want to execute `haxelib setup`
+For Building the game, in every system, you're going to want to execute `haxelib setup`.
+If you are asked to enter the name of the haxelib repository, type `haxelib`.

-particularly in Mac and Linux, you may need to create a folder to put your haxe stuff into, try `mkdir ~/haxelib && haxelib setup ~/haxelib`
+In Mac and Linux, you need to create a folder to put your Haxe libraries in, do `mkdir ~/haxelib && haxelib setup ~/haxelib`.

-head into the `setup` folder located in the root directory of this repository, and execute the `setup` file
+Head into the `setup` folder located in the root directory of this repository, and execute the setup file.

 ### "Which setup file?"

-It depends on your Operating System, for Windows, run `setup-windows.bat`, for anything else, `setup-unix.sh`
+It depends on your operating system.
+For Windows, run `windows.bat`, for anything else, run `unix.sh`.

-sit back, relax, wait for haxelib to do its magic, and once everything is done, run
+Sit back, relax, and wait for haxelib to do its magic.
+You will be done when you see the word "**Finished!**"

-`lime test <platform>`

-where `<platform>` gets replaced with `windows`, `linux`, or `mac`
+To build the game, run `lime test cpp` or lime test platform.

 ---

 ### "It's taking a while, should I be worried?"

-No, that is normal, when you compile flixel games for the first time, it usually takes around 5 to 10 minutes, it really depends on how powerful your hrdware is
+No, it's completely normal.
+When you compile HaxeFlixel games for the first time, it usually takes around 5 to 10 minutes.
+It depends on how powerful your hardware is.

-### "I had an error saying that 'hxCodec' could not be found!"

-Refer to Issue ShadowMario/FNF-PsychEngine#12770.

 ### "I had an error relating to g++ on Linux!"

 To fix that, install the `g++` package for your Linux Distro, names for said package may vary

 e.g: Fedora is `gcc-c++`, Gentoo is `sys-devel/gcc`, and so on.

+### "I have an error saying ApplicationMain.exe : fatal error LNK1120: 1 unresolved externals!"

+un `lime test cpp -clean` again, or delete the export folder and compile again.

 ---